Dear Bride & Groom,

 Linked for download here you will find the Affidavit for License to Marry, which is the application for an Ecclesiastical Marriage License.
 It is not possible to perform a wedding in the Church without an Ecclesiastical Marriage License.
 You do not need to sign this affidavit at this time - we will finalize the information on the form, and you will sign it in the presence of the Priest at one of your meetings with him.
 Please download and complete it, and then submit it along with the wedding information form.

-In addition, if you have not completed a Stewardship Form for the current year, you can find it for download here.
-Please complete it and submit it along with the other two forms.
+In addition, if you have not completed a Commitment Card for the current year, you can find it for download here.
+Please complete it and submit it along with the other three forms.
 This affirms your membership in the Saint George Church.
 If you have already filled this out, please instead call and confirm that you are in good standing.

 Please Note: no musical instruments other than the organ are permitted in the church; only music that is customarily done is allowed (traditional), other music is permitted only at the discretion of the clergy.
 You will need to phone the Church office and request the contact information for an organist.